Miral Samardžić: Olimpija Ljubljana

 On 11 July 2019, Samardžić returned to Slovenia and signed with Olimpija Ljubljana.

-International
+International career

-Miral Samardžić was a member of the young Slovenian national team selections.
-He made a début for the senior national team on 19 November 2013 against Canada and has collected 15 caps for Slovenia between 2013 and 2017.
+Samardžić was a member of the youth Slovenia national team selections.
+He debuted for the senior team on 19 November 2013 against Canada and has collected 15 caps between 2013 and 2017.
+His final international was in March 2017, in a World Cup qualification match away against Scotland.